Many0nne/3rd-Portfolio/README.md

 everything work fine.

-BUT, you the project is put on a web server instead of a localhost, there is some problem.
+BUT, when the project is put on a web server instead of a localhost, there is some problem.

 First, the redirection system on the index page does not seem to work, i don't know why, i tried a lot of different conditions but it never work.
 The variable ($_SESSION), is indeed null when you did not log-in or that you choosed to log-out.